Kent Coalfield: Working conditions

 The Kent coalfields were deep under the chalk; consequently miners worked under extremely hot and humid conditions.
 A medical investigation into an epidemic that affected workers at the coalface noted:

 There are certain well-recognized peculiarities about the Kent coal mines which may have some bearing on the question.
 In the first place, two of them are exceptionally deep (3,000 ft.), and very hot and wet; the third, that in which the epidemic has occurred, is only moderately deep (1,500 to 1,600 ft.), and is quite dry, but owing to certain peculiarities in its construction it is hotter than either of the other two; moreover, ventilation is said to be a matter of considerable difficulty.
 The mine is also extremely humid, wet- and dry-bulb temperatures are practically identical.
 The men work without clothes and sweat profusely; on an average they drink about six pints of water during a shift.

-Mine workers came from the north of England, South Wales and other parts of Britain to find work in Kent the Depression years; some tramped from Scotland.
+Mine workers came from the north of England, South Wales and other parts of Britain to find work in Kent during the Depression years; some tramped from Scotland.
 An oral history study found that some miners worked for one shift or less and left without trying to collect their pay, such was the heat and lack of ventilation; those softened by a spell of unemployment found it particularly hard.
 However, it appears that miners' wives disliked their new environment even more, for they missed the warmth of the traditional mining areas, and local people feared and detested the new immigrants.
 The women's response influenced the high turnover of labour at the collieries: they wanted to go home.